berserksystems/instrumentality/README.md

 ## Thesis.
 Data should belong to people and those they choose to share it with.
-The order in which posts are presented should be changed from reverse chronological order (latest first) only when the user expressly wishes to do so.
+The order in which posts are presented should be changed from reverse chronological order (i.e. latest first) only when the user expressly wishes to do so.

 ## Documentation.
 For server administrators: <https://docs.berserksystems.com/>.